GrimReaperG/exercises/viz.md

 <img src="https://raw.githubusercontent.com/faunadb/exercises/master/viz.jpg" width="66%" style="border: 1px; margin: 20px;">

-Your goal is to reinterpret this data in a way that makes sense.
+Your goal is to present this data in a way that makes sense.
 Your visualization should implemented as a single webpage with valid HTML, CSS, and JavaScript.

+The original data sources are [here](http://www.ers.usda.gov/data-products/us-food-imports.aspx).

 Requirements: